 VPN Connection Speeds | Two Important Components

-It is important, however, to understand the 2 components of VPN connection speeds before exploring the issues that affect these components.
+First, it is important to understand the two primary components of VPN connection speeds before exploring the issues that affect these components.

 - Throughput: This is the amount of data that can be transferred in a specific amount of time.